-The network code shall set out how transmission system operators offer capacity on a regular basis for all firm and interruptible services.
-The network code shall define a number of regular points in time for the allocation of firm capacity services.
+The network code(s) shall set out how Transmission System Operators offer capacity on a regular basis for all firm and interruptible services.
+The network code(s) shall define a number of regular points in time for the allocation of firm capacity services.
 Each of these points in time shall be appropriate with regard to the duration of the capacity service offered at this allocation date.
 The longer the capacity service duration, the longer its allocation lead time (i.e. the time between the allocation of the capacity and its use).
 Each allocation procedure shall contain a time window during which capacity is requested.

-The network code shall set out that, for the same capacity service, the allocation procedures take place at every interconnection point in Europe in a timely coordinated way.
+The network code(s) shall set out that, for the same capacity service, the allocation procedures take place at every interconnection point in Europe in a timely coordinated way.

-Capacity allocation procedures shall be designed with regard to market conditions and shall be regularly reviewed and revised if necessary.
+Capacity allocation procedures shall be designed with regard to market conditions and shall be regularly reviewed by the concerned Transmission System Operators and revised if necessary.
 The aim of the allocation procedures shall be to foster competition and market integration.

-The network code shall require that transmission system operators apply harmonised allocation mechanisms at interconnection points and publish the detailed procedure as well as the capacity offered, its lead time and its duration sufficiently in advance.
+The network code(s) shall require that Transmission System Operators apply harmonised allocation mechanisms at each interconnection point and publish the detailed procedure as well as the capacity offered, its allocation lead time and its duration sufficiently in advance.

-Capacity allocations shall not take place outside the harmonised allocation procedures as applied according to this Framework Guideline.
+Capacity allocations shall not take place outside the harmonised allocation procedures as applied according to these Framework Guidelines.